Sexual Harassment In The Workplace

-It’s not always so easy to make a determination on whether or not sexual harassment has occurred in the workplace.
-If you’re not sure if your situation qualifies as sexual harassment or if you have a strong enough case to file a claim in the Milwaukee area, the experienced attorney’s at McDonald & Kloth, LLC can help.
+It’s not always so easy to decide on whether or not sexual harassment has occurred in the workplace.
+If you’re not sure whether your situation qualifies as sexual harassment or if you have a strong enough case to file a claim in Wisconsin, the experienced attorneys at McDonald & Kloth, LLC, can help.

 What Is Sexual Harassment?